KrashKart/aoc-2023/README.md

 # Overview
 Hello, welcome to my AOC 2023 repo, where I post my solutions, problem data and test cases.
 I decided to challenge myself to complete the daily tasks to improve my coding skills and programmatic thinking.

+# Update as of 25/12/2023
+I am done with AOC 2023 (finally).
+This period of eagerly awaiting the daily puzzles has been quite an experience.
+I had a few commitments towards the end of December so it wasn't that fun anymore, but I'm definitely looking forward to AOC 2024 (and to potentially scoring my first 20 minute submission and rank 500)

 # What is AOC?
 For those unfamiliar, AOC is the Advent of Code, where in the style of an advent calendar, code challenges are released everyday at 1pm Singapore Time (midnight EST or UTC-5).
 A problem description and problem data (in the form of text) will be given, and the solution must be entered below the problem description.